whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** emacs + micro ***
-  - [] Bring `fnm` install back into the Dockerfile?
+  - [?]
+Bring `fnm` install back into the Dockerfile?
-  - [] C-c on the servers should always go back to a shell.
+  - [x] C-c on the servers should always go back to a shell.

 *** fill ***
   - [] Make a `fill` brush.